Louis870316/login/README.md

 - MONGODB -> Using mongoose  help app.js connect to database

 ### RESTful
-Compared to previous version, this version use the RESTful design pattern to reconstruction routes of app.js
+This version use the RESTful design pattern to reconstruction routes of app.js

 ## **install and running steps**